 Precise real-time analysis

-According to experts, the average service life of today’s lithium-ion batteries is 8-10 years or between 500 and 1,000 charge cycles.
-Battery makers usually guarantee mileage of between approximately 62,000 and 99,000 miles.
-But rapid battery charging, high numbers of charge cycles, an overly sporty driving style, and extremely high or low ambient temperatures are all sources of stress for batteries, which makes them age faster.
+Rapid battery charging, high numbers of charge cycles, an overly sporty driving style, and extremely high or low ambient temperatures are all sources of stress for batteries, which makes them age faster.
 Bosch’s cloud-based services are designed to recognize – and counter – these stress triggers.
 All battery-relevant data – e.g. current ambient temperature and charging habits – is first transmitted in real time to the cloud, where machine-learning algorithms evaluate the data.
 With these services, Bosch is not only offering a window into the battery’s current status at all times, but enabling a reliable forecast of a battery’s remaining service life and performance to be made for the first time.
 Previously, it was not possible to make any accurate forecast of how quickly an electric-vehicle battery would wear out.
 “Powerful batteries with long services lives will make electromobility more viable,” said Heyn.
 Another feature of the smart software functions is their use of the swarm principle: the algorithms used for analysis evaluate data gathered from an entire fleet, not just from individual vehicles.
 Swarm intelligence is the key to identifying more of the stress factors for vehicle batteries, and to identifying them more quickly.

 Protecting cells against aging